CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 When referencing an ML model as a component, it typically means you are referencing a **model repository** comprised of metadata and a set of files (e.g., pre-trained tensor data in various formats, model configurations, tokenizers, tokenizer configurations, prompt templates, Python code, etc.) which would be selectively used with various, compatible AI or ML applications and frameworks.

-If possible, these model repositories should be treated like a software "package" in a Software Bill-of-Materiels (SBOM) when declaring it as a `machine-learning-model` type of CycloneDX component.
+If possible, these model repositories should be treated as a software "package" in a Software Bill of Materials (SBOM) when declaring them as `machine-learning-model` type CycloneDX components.

 ###### Example: CycloneDX for the Qwen-7B model repository

 The following example shows how the Hugging Face [Qwen/Qwen-7B](https://huggingface.co/Qwen/Qwen-7B) model repository would be declared as a CycloneDX `component` of type `machine-learning-model` in a CycloneDX ML-BOM as its subject component.

-Since the the model repository is hosted in Hugging Face Hub, the [Huggingface package type](https://github.com/package-url/purl-spec/blob/main/types/huggingface-definition.json) may be used [Package URL specification](https://github.com/package-url/purl-spec) to identify the model.
+Since the model repository is hosted on Hugging Face, the [Huggingface package type](https://github.com/package-url/purl-spec/blob/main/types/huggingface-definition.json) may be used [Package URL specification](https://github.com/package-url/purl-spec) to identify the model.

 ```json
 {